2014 Acura TSX Interior

 - "Included in the Technology Package, the 5.1 DVD-Audio Surround Sound is so utterly clear and clean, it puts other stock systems to shame." -- Kelley Blue Book (2013)

 - "The layout is much simpler on models equipped without the Technology Package.
 With said package, the navigation system is controlled by a knob and flanking buttons at the bottom of the central dashboard stack.
 While we appreciate Acura wanting to keep the navigation system separate from the audio and climate controls, the overall effect is not as user friendly as you might think." -- Consumer Guide (2013)

 - "The dash feels awash in buttons.
 The steering wheel has 11 buttons on it, seven of them multi-function.
 The center stack is a button convention with two multi-function knobs as special guests.
 We're sure it wouldn't take much to adapt and find our go-to buttons, but the initial cockpit survey leads us to think Airbus, not Acura." -- Autoblog (2010)

-The 2014 Acura TSX’s trunk has 14 cubic feet of cargo space, which is good for the class.
+The 2014 Acura TSX has 14 cubic feet of trunk space, which is good for the class.
 Some critics note that the trunk is fairly narrow, and that the glovebox and center console are small.
 Still, test drivers appreciate that the TSX has storage pockets in every door.

 - "A wide aperture and low deck are appreciated, but the trunk narrows quite a bit between the rear tires, limiting its usefulness for hauling bulky items.
 Storage pockets in all four doors help compensate for the somewhat small glovebox and center-console bins." -- Consumer Guide (2013)